sfc-gh-tshoji/sfguide-create-a-route-optimisation-and-vehicle-route-plan-simulator/README.md

 #### Considerations
 The Job details may plot routes outside the agreed time.
 The Demo has only vehicles where each vehicle has a unique skill.
 We will need more vehicles / less skills to prevent these violations.

-The vehicle directions sometimes misses some of the way points - you will see some points in isolation.
-This is something that needs further investigation as to why this happens.